Garmin Fishfinder vs. Competitors: Why Garmin Dominates Sonar Technology for Anglers

 GPS & MappingLakeVü™, BlueChart®, Quickdraw™C-MAP, Navionics, Genesis LiveLakeMaster, AutoChart Live

-Ease of UseHighly intuitive, great UISlightly steeper learning curveFeature-rich but menu-heavy
+Ease of UseHighly intuitive, exceptional UISlightly steeper learning curveFeature-rich but can be menu-heavy

 Mobile AppActiveCaptain®Lowrance LinkFishSmart™